I was initially diagnosed with allergies, but a follow-up blood test showed signs of hypothyroidism.

 It seems amazing to me now how my doctor could have dismissed it with the poppy eyes I had.
 Every man and his dog seems to know that's a thyroid symptom.
 Obviously its quite common to miss it from your comments.
 Thanks for reading.

-Susan Hazelton from Sunny Florida on December 17, 2012:
+Susan Hazelton from Northern New York on December 17, 2012:

 My doctor also missed the thyroid disease.
 I finally had to change doctors to get a diagnosis.
 I am sorry it took so long for them to diagnosis you and glad that you have finally found relief.
 Up, useful, and interesting.